 Prepare yourself for the sight, because whatever you pull out of your toilet is not going to be pretty.

-The best way to start is to spread either old towels or newspaper around whatever you’re trying to unclog.
+- First, start with spreading either old towels or newspaper around whatever you’re trying to unclog.
 This can be your toilet, kitchen sink or shower drain.
 The towels and newspaper are there to catch the debris that comes up with the “clog” because it can get a little messy.